Grand Targhee Resort: History

 The original inhabitants of this area were the Shoshone, Bannock, Blackfoot, and Crow tribes.
 The Teton Range was called the Tee-Win-At by the Shoshone Indians, meaning "high pinnacles".

-Targhee or Chief Targhee by 1867, was known as, “the great head chief of all the Bannock people.”
-He led his people through what may have been the grimmest period of their history as they were forced from their traditional nomadic ways and into a life of hard labor and farming on the newly created Fort Hall Reservation.
-Chief Targhee was truly a great chief admired for his strong character and integrity.
-He was honored by euro-Americans and Native-Americans alike.
-He held the peace while his people suffered from starvation and abuse resulting from the shameful acts of both the United States and Idaho Territorial governments.
-He was killed while hunting for food by the Crow in the winter of 1871/72.
-Upon his death, the Bannock fractured into several bands bent on war with the euro-Americans that eventually led to the demise of a significant proportion of the Bannock.
+By 1867, Chief Targhee was known as “the great head chief of all the Bannock people”.
+He led his people through a period in which they were forced from their traditional nomadic ways and into a life of hard labor and farming on the newly created Fort Hall Reservation.
+Chief Targhee was admired for his strong character and integrity, and was honored by Euro-Americans and Native Americans alike.
+He held the peace while his people suffered from starvation and abuse resulting from the actions of both the United States and Idaho Territorial governments.
+He was killed by members of the Crow tribe while hunting for food in the winter of 1871/72.
+Upon his death, the Bannock fractured into several bands bent on war with the Euro-Americans that eventually led to the demise of a significant proportion of the Bannock.

 Grand Targhee Resort's name includes both a reference to Grand Teton Mountain and Chief Targhee.
-A national forest, a mountain pass, a creek, a dog and the resort commemorate Chief Targhee's integrity and the memory of the Native American contribution to this country.
+A national forest, a mountain pass, a creek, and a dog bear his name, as does the resort itself.